 - 1/2 cup sliced almonds, toasted

-Heat broth and water in a small saucepan over moderate heat until hot, then crumble saffron into liquid and stir.
-Remove from heat.
+- Heat broth and water in a small saucepan over moderate heat until hot, then stir in the saffron.
+Remove from heat and set aside.

-Place the butter in the cooking pot.
-Select Sauté when the butter is melted and sizzling, add the chopped onions and celery.
+- Place the butter in the pressure cooking pot.
+Select Sauté, and when the butter is melted and sizzling, add the chopped onions and celery.
 Cook, stirring occasionally until vegetables are tender, about 3 to 5 minutes.

-Stir in rice and cook, stirring frequently, until rice becomes opaque, about 1 to 2 minutes.
+- Stir in the rice and cook, stirring frequently, until rice becomes opaque, about 1 to 2 minutes.
 Add saffron broth and salt.
-Cover and lock lid in place.
-Select High Pressure and set timer for 3 minutes.
-When beep sounds wait 5 minutes and then use a Quick Pressure Release to release pressure.
+Lock the lid in place and select High Pressure and a 3 minute cook time.

 - When the cook time ends, let the pressure release naturally for 5 minutes, then finish with a quick pressure release.
 When the valve drops, carefully remove the lid.

 - Fluff the rice, stir in the almonds, and serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.